-The Hydrologic Bench-Mark Network is a network of 50 sites in small drainage basins throughout the country that provide consistent data on hydrology, water quality, and related factors in representative undeveloped watersheds nationwide.
-This network also provides analyses on a continuing basis to compare and contrast conditions observed in basins more obviously affected by human activities.
+The Hydrologic Bench-Mark Network is a network of 50 sites in small drainage basins throughout the country whose purpose is to provide consistent data on hydrology, including water quality, and related factors in representative undeveloped watersheds nationwide, and to provide analyses on a continuing basis to compare and contrast conditions observed in basins more obviously affected by human activities.
 The station operated as part of this program in the Susquehanna River Basin in Pennsylvania is Young Womans Creek near Renovo (01545600).
 There are no stations in the Potomac River Basin in Pennsylvania participating in this program.

 The National Stream-Quality Accounting Network (NASQAN) monitors the water quality of large rivers within four of the Nation's largest river basins--the Mississippi, Columbia, Colorado, and Rio Grande.
 The network consists of 39 stations.
 Samples are collected with sufficient frequency that the flux of a wide range of constituents can be estimated.
 The objective of NASQAN is to characterize the water quality of these large rivers by measuring concentration and mass transport of a wide range of dissolved and suspended constituents, including nutrients, major ions, dissolved and sediment-bound heavy metals, common pesticides, and inorganic and organic forms of carbon.
 This information will be used (1) to describe the long-term trends and changes in concentration and transport of these constituents; (2) to test findings of the National Water-Quality Assessment Program (NAWQA); (3) to characterize processes unique to large-river systems such as storage and re-mobilization of sediments and associated contaminants; and (4) to refine existing estimates of off-continent transport of water, sediment, and chemicals for assessing human effects on the world's oceans and for determining global cycles of carbon, nutrients, and other chemicals.
-There are no stations in the Susquehanna or Potomac River Basins in Pennsylvania currently participating in this program.
+The station operated as part of this program in the Susquehanna River Basin in Pennsylvania is Young Womans Creek near Renovo (01545600).
+There are no stations in the Potomac River Basin in Pennsylvania currently participating in this program.

 The National Atmospheric Deposition Program/National Trends Network (NADP/NTN) provides continuous measurement and assessment of the chemical climate of precipitation throughout the United States.
 As the lead federal agency, the USGS works together with over 100 organizations to accomplish the following objectives; (1) Provide a long-term, spatial and temporal record of atmospheric deposition generated from a network of 191 precipitation chemistry monitoring sites.
-(2) Provide the mechanism to evaluate the effectiveness of the significant reduction in $SO_2$ emissions that began in 1995 as implementation of the Clean Air Act Amendments (CAAA) occurred, and (3) Provide the scientific basis and nationwide evaluation mechanism for implementation of the Phase II CAAA emission reductions for $SO_2$ and $NO_x$ scheduled to begin in year 2000.
+(2) Provide the mechanism to evaluate the effectiveness of the significant reduction in SO2 emissions that began in 1995 as implementation of the Clean Air Act Amendments (CAAA) occurred, and (3) Provide the scientific basis and nationwide evaluation mechanism for implementation of the Phase II CAAA emission reductions for SO2 and NO_x scheduled to begin in year 2000.

-Data from the network, as well as information about individual sites, are available through the World Wide Web at [http://nadp.sws.uiuc.edu].
+Data from the network, as well as information about individual sites, are available through the World Wide Web at [http://nadp.nrel.colostate.edu/NADP].